-Capital One contactless cards have been in use since 2017, when Cap1 began sending out contactless cards to new applicants and as replacements for expired cards.
-Currently, many of the most popular Capital One credit cards come as contactless cards, including Capital One Venture and VentureOne, Savor and SavorOne, and the Quicksilver card.
+Yes, Capital One does have contactless cards.
+Capital One began sending out contactless cards to new applicants and replacements for expired cards a while back.
+Currently, many of the most popular Capital One credit cards come as contactless cards.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.